Wyrdware/Portfolio/content/projects/echoes.md

 *Echoes in the Mists* is a Souls-like game with a demo available for [PC on itch.io](https://backstab-industries.itch.io/echoes-in-the-mists).
 I led engineering and production on a multidisciplinary team.
 I designed and implemented all core systems and tools while managing schedules, meetings, and task planning to keep development on track.
 It was powered by my modular gameplay framework [Mosaic](/projects/mosaic/) and recognized at the **GDC NYS Pavilion**, **RPI GameFest**, **EDGE**, **Roc Game Fest**, **Imagine RIT**, and multiple **RIT press features**.

-With a tight 8-month timeline and a core team of 5 graduate students, we set out to develop what we dubbed a “Souls-like in an evening”: A short experience capturing the depth and tension of a full-length Souls-like game.
+With a tight eight-month timeline and a core team of 5 graduate students, we set out to develop what we dubbed a “Souls-like in an evening”: A short experience capturing the depth and tension of a full-length Souls-like game.
 This required a carefully balanced production, to ensure systems for tactical combat, world exploration, enemy variety, and progression were all developed in tandem.

 For this project to scale to a full release, I needed to architect systems that empowered all developers to contribute independently, avoid bottlenecks, and maintain a clean, scalable code as the project evolved.